What Is the Cost of Manufacturing in Mexico Compared to China?

 Warehousing Space is Less Costly in Mexico Than China and There is Plenty Among the US Border

-Global supply chains have become increasingly fragile over the past two years, and occupants have responded by realigning their supply chains, leading to a need for more warehouse space closer to their customers.
+Global supply chains have become increasingly fragile over the past two years.
+Occupants have responded by realigning their supply chains, leading to a need for more warehouse space closer to their customers.

 “This, in the lingo of corporate executives, is near-shoring, one of the biggest economic transformations sparked by the pandemic: Shrink the length of the supply chain to keep production closer to its final destination and reduce the risk of some snag messing things up along the way.
 A shorter chain is a stronger chain, the thinking now goes, and there’s a growing sense that this new approach will remain in vogue in C-suites long after Covid fades.